AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ## Practicals Overview

-### 1. Write and Execute Java Program using Java Compiler and Eclipse Platform
+### 1. Write and Execute Java Program using Java Compiler and Eclipse Platform.
 - Learn to set up Java in Eclipse and compile/run basic Java programs.

 ### 2. Create Simple Java Program using Command Line Argument